Art of the 2019–2020 Hong Kong protests: Slogans influenced by pop culture and social media

-Other terms: nicknames
+Nicknames

 Protesters frequently call members of the police force "dogs", "triads", "popo", and "Black Police".
 Police officers have called the protesters "cockroaches".
 Graffiti that cursed the police has also been depicted.

 Counter-protesters and pro-Beijing activists have widely circulated the slogan "I support Hong Kong police, you can hit me now" (我支持香港警察 你可以打我了) on Sina Weibo after protesters cornered and assaulted a reporter from the Global Times at Hong Kong International Airport on 13 August 2019.
 After Liu Yifei shared the phrase on her Weibo page, there were calls to boycott her upcoming film Mulan.